shashi278/social-auth-kivy/README.md

 ![demo.gif](demo.gif)

 ### Note:
-* Google and Facebook logins have been implemented natively
+* Google and Facebook logins have been implemented natively.
+See [docs](docs/integrate-google-facebook-login.md) for implementation.
 * Firebase has been used for integrating Github and Twitter logins

 ### Build Yourself